Interracial adoption: History

 Before World War II it was very rare for white couples to adopt a child of a different race and every effort was made in order to match a child with the skin color and religion of the adoptive family.
-Then in 1944 the Boys and Girls Aid Society took an interest in the increasing number of minority children waiting to be adopted which focused on children from Asian American, Native American, and African American heritage.
-Children of Asian and Native American heritage were most easily placed outside of their racial group while those of African American heritage proved more difficult.
-The campaign was called "Operation Brown Baby" and its objective was to find adoptive homes even if from a different race, the first candidate in this operation, Noah Turner, was a Chinese baby adopted into a Caucasian family in 1947.
+Then in 1944 the Boys and Girls Aid Society took an interest in the increasing number of minority children waiting to be adopted which focused on children from Asian American, Native American, and African-American heritage.
+Children of Asian and Native American heritage were most easily placed outside of their racial group while those of African-American heritage proved more difficult.
+The campaign was called "Operation Brown Baby", and its objective was to find adoptive homes even if from a different race.
+The first candidate in this operation, Noah Turner, was a Chinese baby adopted into a Caucasian family in 1947.

-During the Civil Rights Movement, a few regional adoption agencies began challenging race-matching in adoptions by placing some African-American children in non-minority households.
-Organizations, including the Open Door Society and the Council on Adoptable Children, likewise began publicize the needs of these orphans of color.
+During the civil rights movement, a few regional adoption agencies began challenging race-matching in adoptions by placing some African-American children in non-minority households.
+Organizations, including the Open Door Society and the Council on Adoptable Children, likewise began to publicize the needs of these orphans of color.
 However, only small amounts of African-American children were ever adopted by white parents, reaching their high around 1970.
 This also spurred rapid growth in international adoptions, the numbers more than tripled from 733 cases in 1968 to 2,574 cases in 1971, where large numbers of Asian children were adopted by Caucasian American families.
-(There are now about 6,500 cases a year.)
-However, in 1972, the National Association of Black Social Workers formally condemned interracial adoption, citing that adoptees were at risk for developing a poor racial identity due to lack of contact with role models of the same race.
-In the 1990s the placement of black children into non-black homes virtually came to a complete stop.
+(China has now halted its foreign adoption program.)
+However, in 1972, the National Association of Black Social Workers formally condemned interracial adoption, citing that adoptees were at risk of developing a poor racial identity due to a lack of contact with role models of the same race.
+In the 1990s, the placement of black children into non-black homes virtually came to a complete stop.

-International transracial adoptions have continued, however.
+However, international transracial adoptions have continued.
 In the early 1970s, early transracial adoption proponents like Bernice Gottlieb likewise spurred the adoption of Asian children, not orphaned but who were living in stigmatized conditions, but whose parents wished to offer their children a better life outside their countries.

 Harry and Bertha Holt also played a large role in introducing the concept of interracial adoption in the United States.
 Harry and his wife, Bertha Holt, were Evangelical farmers from Oregon.
 They saw it as their duty to save Korean children from the deplorable conditions many of them were in.
-As such, Congress was lobbied and in 1955, "Bill for Relief of Certain War Orphans," often referred to as the Holt Bill, was passed.
+As such, Congress was lobbied and in 1955, "Bill for Relief of Certain War Orphans", often referred to as the Holt Bill, was passed.
 This allowed for Harry and his wife to adopt 8 Korean American children from South Korea.
 This adoption was highly public and, in many ways for many Americans, reshaped the concept of what a family could look like.